 - Invitations for this visa are competitive and individuals within the 'EOI pool' with the highest Points scores receive invitations (NB: due to high demand some occupations are invited on a ProRata basis).

 - This is a Permanent Residence visa allowing its holders to live and work permanently anywhere in Australia.

 - Subclass 190, Skilled Nominated visa:

-- Before being eligible to apply for this visa a State or Territory must agree to nominate you for a 190 visa.
+- Before being invited to apply for this visa an Australian State or Territory must agree to nominate you for a 190 visa.

-- The states/territories select which occupations they may be interested in nominating individuals under plus may have additional requirements to be met when selecting who they wish to nominate.
+- The states/territories select which occupations they may be interested in nominating individuals under plus may have additional criteria/requirements to be met when considering who they wish to nominate.

 - This visa allows its holders to live and work permanently in Australia.

 - One of the benefits of SC190 State/Territory nomination is that 5 additional points are provided.

 - Subclass 491, Skilled Work Regional (Provisional) visa:

 - This is a points based visa and requires the visa applicant to be nominated/sponsored by a State, Territory or an eligible family member.